 Nearly 60 mammal species have been documented in Capitol Reef National Park.
-This includes small mammals such as mice, woodrats, chipmunks; large mammals such as deer, coyotes, cougars, and black bears; sixteen species of bats; predators; preys.
-The following provides information on some of the more common and interesting mammals of Capitol Reef:
+This includes small mammals such as mice, woodrats, chipmunks; large mammals such as deer, coyotes, and cougars; sixteen species of bats; predators; preys.
+The following provides information on some of the more common mammals of Capitol Reef:

 Mule Deer (Odocoileus hemionus): Mule deer are found throughout western North America including Utah, where they occur in many types of habitat, ranging from open deserts to high mountains to urban areas.
 They typically migrate from high mountainous areas in the summer to lower elevations in the winter to avoid deep snow.
 They are primarily browsers feeding on shrubs and other woody material, although grasses are also consumed.
 They are common residents in the Fruita area, and although they are habituated to humans, they are still wild animals that should not be approached or fed.

 Ringtail (Bassariscus astutus): Ringtails inhabit the western US including most of Utah.
 They have been observed in the Fruita and Pleasant Creek areas of Capitol Reef.
 Ringtails prefer rocky desert and woodland habitats.
 Their dens are typically located near water among rocks, in small caves, or in hollow logs.
 They consume small mammals, birds, reptiles, carrion, invertebrates, and fruits.
 They are active throughout the year.
 Because they are nocturnal and secretive they are seldom seen.
 They can be recognized by their long, bushy tail with distinct black and white bands, very large eyes, and pointed snout.
 They are very agile moving with ease through tree tops or rocky canyons.